chardso/Fixing-12-houses-for-PNS-community-in-pagirinya1and-2./README.md

-# Fixing-12-houses-for-PNS-community-in-pagirinya1and-2.
+# Fixing-12-houses-for-PSN-community-in-pagirinya1and-2.
-A project given to the POC lead organisation,Youth empowerment foundation,located in pagirinya refugee settlement,targeting a population of 60people,with an actual implementation period of 30days.
+A project given to the POC led organisation,Youth empowerment foundation,located in pagirinya refugee settlement,targeting a population of 60people,with an actual implementation period of 30days.

 The 12 houses were divided into three catergories as follows;